COUNSELLING Brian Richards FdSc,

 My training in counselling lasted four and a half years and included over 100 counselling sessions with members of the public who were genuine clients.
 I now have a foundation degree in counselling and operate from a private room at my home address in Runcorn.

-As a member of the British Association of Counsellors and Psychotherapists I strive to adhere to their ethical framework, details of which can be found on their website.
+I am a member of the National Counselling Society and strive to adhere to their code of ethics, details of which can be found on their website https://nationalcounsellingsociety.org

 The fees for each session are £30, though students under 25years of age can access counselling for just £20 per session.